Business

 Upon completion of this course, the student will be able to:

-- demonstrate an understanding of the origins and development of the U.S. legal system.
+- describe understanding of the origins and development of the U.S. legal system.

 - recognize the organization of our courts and its procedures.

-- demonstrate the importance of law as a legitimate instrument of social change.
+- explain the importance of law as a legitimate instrument of social change.

 - demonstrate an understanding of critical thinking skills and analysis techniques.